antoniopedrodantas/sinf-feup/README.md

-# SINF
+# Tempura
+This is a web application that is able to present information and key performance indicators (KPIs), relevant to any business, in a more comprehensive and straightforward manner.
+It interoperates with the Primavera ERP and is meant for the company’s internal use.

-Code developed for the course SINF at FEUP.
+This project was developed for the course SINF at FEUP.

 ## Info
  - **Date** : 4th year, 1st Semester, 2020/2021